unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

      public partial record MyModel
      ```

-     Like `ImplicitCommands`, these can also be nested to opt-in or out sections specific sections of the app.
+     Like `ImplicitCommands`, `ImplicitFeedCommandParameter` attributes can also be nested to enable or disable specific scopes of the app.

 1. Using factory methods